Juantantan/MandelbrotExplorer/Readme.md

 OpenCL / OpenGL: OpenCL and OpenGL are by definition open source.
 However, graphics rendering / compute OpenCL capable hardware vendors generally have their own proprietory implementations and drivers.
-This means that for OpenCL and OpenGL to work with your hardware, you will often need to install graphics drivers for your OS and hardware (GPU / CPU / FGPA).
+This means that for OpenCL and OpenGL to work with your hardware, you will often need to install graphics drivers for your OS and hardware (GPU / CPU / FGPA - 'Field-programmable gate array').
-You will likely already have these installed on your machine with your graphics driver implementation.
+You will likely already have these installed on your machine with your graphics driver vendor implementation.
-Apart from the proprietory drivers, the actual OpenCL/OpenGL core header files can often be obtained independently from the hardware vendors if desired.
+Apart from the proprietory drivers, the actual OpenCL/OpenGL open source core header files can often be obtained independently from the hardware vendors, if desired.
 Khronos Group were at the time of writing, building an OpenCL SDK in GitHUb: https://github.com/KhronosGroup/OpenCL-SDK This is licensed under the Apache 2.0 license.